sualeh/introduction-to-mutation-testing/README.md

 # Introduction to Mutation Testing

-## Step 1
+## Step 2

-Let us start by writing a simple palindrome test.
-A palindrome is a word or sentence that reads the same backawards and forwards, for example, "noon".
-Let us do test driven development, and follow industry best practices.
+In Step 2, we have implemented the palindrome function.
+Please take a look at [`Palindrome.java`](https://github.com/sualeh/introduction-to-mutation-testing/blob/master/src/test/java/us/fatehi/palindrome/Palindrome.java).
+Now if you run with `mvn clean test`, all the tests will pass.

-We will start by writing the unit tests first.
-Please take a look at [`PalindromeTest.java`](https://github.com/sualeh/introduction-to-mutation-testing/blob/master/src/test/java/us/fatehi/palindrome/PalindromeTest.java).
-There are tests for edge cases, and we consider null to be a palindrome for this purpose.
-There are edge condition tests for an empty string, and a word with a single letter.
-There is a happy path test for "noon", and a negative test for "morning" which is not a palindrome.
+In fact, we have done a pretty good job of covering edge cases, and so let us confirm that we have 100% test coverage.
+Open up the test coverage report, which is in `./target/site/jacoco/index.html`, in a browser, and you will see that we have covered all the code.

-Download the code, and run it with `mvn clean test`.
-You will notice that all our tests are failing because the code has not been implemented yet.
-In the next step, we will implement the code, and get the tests to pass.
+However, do you notice a problem?
+The test coverage report shows some missed logic branches.
+If you dig deeper, you will find we have not covered the full truth table for `&&` on line #18.
+It is time to add some more tests.

-## Move to Step 2
+## Move to Step 3

-In order to move to Step 2, checkout git branch `step2` by running `git checkout step2`.
+In order to move to Step 3, checkout git branch `step3` by running `git checkout step3`.